tky823/Audyn/PRETRAINED_MODELS.rst

 Audio spectrogram transformer (AST)
 -----------------------------------

-- Provided weights are extracted from the original implementation.
+- The weights are extracted from the original implementation.

 .. code-block:: python